dzervoudakes/react-scaffolder/README.md

 ## A Homegrown React Template Generator

 While tools like Create React App and Next are objectively awesome, over time I've decided that I want to learn more about the engine behind the application.
-As such, I started crafting and evolving my own React + Webpack configuration over time as a learning experience.
+As such, I started building and evolving my own React + Webpack configuration over time as a learning experience.

-I have since decided to share my work with the open source community.
-Love it or loathe it, I will not be happy or offended either way. 😄
+I have since decided to share this tool with the open source community.
+Love it or loathe it, I will not be happy or offended either way. 🤷‍♂️

 ## Using the Generator